marpor/codingpirates/shaders/painting_with_math/part05_many_circles.md

     const float N = 12.0;              // number of circles
     for (float i = 0.0; i < N; i++)
     {
-        // Each circle gets a different center and radius vec2 center = vec2(
+        // Each circle gets a different center and radius,
+        // we multiply by i to get some variation vec2 center = vec2(
             sin(3.1*i + 0.8*t),
             cos(2.3*i - 0.6*t)
         ) * 0.7;

+        // Vary radius for each circle
         float radius = 1.2 - i/(N*2.0);

         float dist = length(uv - center);